 - The “Bronze” level receive(s) a special letter of appreciation.

 - Projects that do not qualify receive an explanatory email.

-- All award recipients will be notified by email in April, and they will also be recognized in the university community and on the MHealthy web site.
+- All award recipients will be notified by email by May, and they will also be recognized in the university community and on the MHealthy website.

 - How do I submit a nomination for a Ergonomics Department Award?